OmarMiniesy/Notes/Defensive Security/Cyber Defense Frameworks/SANS Incident Handler's Handbook.md

 ---
 ### Eradication

-This is the phase where the systems are restored and any malicious artifacts are removed.
+This phase focuses on removing the root cause and eliminating all traces of malicious activity.
-- Proper steps need to be taken to ensure that the malicious content was effectively removed from the systems.
-This includes scanning affected systems with anti-malware software and others to ensure that everything has been properly eradicated.
-- Example actions include restoring systems to the captured base images taken before, and then installing patches and disabling any unused services to harden the system.
+- Ensure that all infected files, user accounts, and backdoors are removed.
+- Validate the effectiveness of cleaning by rescanning affected systems with trusted tools.
+- Systems may be rebuilt from known-good base images, and additional hardening (patching, disabling unnecessary services, enforcing secure configurations) should be applied.

 ---
 ### Recovery